ordoo/ordoo-todo/README.md

 **Server** - A very basic REST API that provides various endpoints for managing todos.

-**Front-End** - In the intial state of the repository this is bootstrapped with [p](https://github.com/facebook/create-react-app) default tooling but does not yet contain any business logic relating to the To Do app.
+**Front-End** - In the intial state of the repository this is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) default tooling but does not yet contain any business logic relating to the To Do app.

 ## About the Technical Challenge